kurund/will-it-rain/README.md

 ---

 ## 🚀 Overview
-**Will It Rain On My Parade?** is a web application that helps users plan outdoor activities by predicting the likelihood of uncomfortable weather conditions.
+**Will It Rain On My Parade?** is a web and mobile application that helps users plan outdoor activities by predicting the likelihood of uncomfortable weather conditions.
 Instead of generic forecasts, the app translates NASA Earth observation data into **personalized risk categories**:

-- 🌡️ Very Hot
+- 🌡️ Very Hot - bring your water bottle 🥵
-- 🧊 Very Cold
+- 🧊 Very Cold - wrap up warm ❄️
-- 🌬️ Very Windy
+- 🌬️ Very Windy - bring a jacket! 🧥
-- ☔ Very Wet
+- ☔ Very Wet - perhaps an umbrella? ☔️
-- 😓 Very Uncomfortable
+- 😓 Polluted - remember a facemask! 😷

 ---

 ## 🌍 Features
-- **Custom Query** – Users enter a location (map or search) and a date/time.
+- **Custom Query** – Users enter a location (search) and a date.
 - **Weather Risk Categories** – Get a clear probability of extreme or uncomfortable weather.
 - **Interactive UI** – Color-coded indicators and intuitive icons.
 - **Mobile-first Design** – Optimized for both desktop and mobile.